paulbuchan/TimeApps/Readme.md

 ---
 ### Clock
-- It uses your system's clock.
+- Uses your system's clock to get the time.
 - Use the bottons at the bottom of the page to toggle between 12hr/24hr time, displaying the AM/PM, and if seconds are displayed.